-For example, an MCO (MCO1) Member is admitted to a PRTF on August 20th and discharged on September 15th.
+Example: A MCO (MCO1) Member is admitted to a PRTF on August 20th and discharged on September 15th.
 On September 1, the Member changes to a new MCO (MCO2).
 MCO1 is responsible for all facility and ancillary charges from the admission through August 31st.
-MCO2 is responsible for all facility and ancillary charges from September 1 through September 15th.
+MCO2 is responsible for all facility and ancillary charges from September 1st through September 15th.

-For all cites in Section 4.2.5.3, please refer to the contract for all requirements.
+For all cites in Section 4.2.6.3, please refer to the contract for all requirements.

+Section 4.2.6.4 through 4.2.6.4.1 IMD In Lieu of Services

-Section 4.2.5.4 through 4.2.5.4.1: For any Member aged twenty-one (21) through sixty-four (64) receiving inpatient treatment in an Institution for Mental Disease (IMD) the length of stay must not exceed 15 days in any calendar month.
+For any Member aged twenty-one (21) through sixty- four (64) receiving inpatient treatment in an Institution for Mental Disease (IMD), the length of stay must not exceed 15 days in any calendar month.
 For months when the Member stay exceeds fifteen (15) Days, the MCO will receive a pro-rated Capitation Payment for the days the Member is not in the IMD.
-The proration process will occur at least annually after SCDHHS, and its actuary have analyzed encounter data for any instances where stays exceed fifteen (15) days.
-A template of the report may be found in the Reports Companion Guide.
+The proration process will occur at least annually after SCDHHS and its actuary have analyzed encounter data for any instances where stays exceed fifteen (15) days.
+A template of the report may be found in the Managed Care Reports Companion Guide.